Transia-RnD/xls/XLS-LIMITED_TOKENS.md

 - **Payment**: Allows the issuer to send tokens to other accounts.
 - **Clawback**: Enables the issuer to reclaim tokens from other accounts, providing a mechanism for managing token supply and addressing potential misuse.

-> Credit: @Vet_X0 for posting the idea publicly so that we can have a discussion.